 How to Get There

 Hidden away from urban development, the Shimanto River is most easily accessed by train.

 From Kochi Station, take the JR train to Kubokawa Station, then transfer to the Tosa Kuroshio Railway to Nakamura Station.
 There is also a direct JR Limited Express service from Kochi Station to Nakamura Station.
 Either journey takes around 2 hours.
 While you can travel from Tokyo by rail if you wish, it takes about eight hours to do so.
 From Osaka, it's a 45-minute ride from Shin-Osaka Station to Okayama Station by shinkansen.
 From there, take the JR Seto-Ohashi Dosan Line for Kochi Station.
 The trip takes 2 hours and 30 minutes.

 The Shimanto River starts in the southern section of the Shikoku Mountain Range by the town of Tsuno in the northern part of Kochi Prefecture .
 The river slowly makes its way through the natural landscape, eventually connecting with the Pacific Ocean in Shimanto City.

 Though the Shimanto River does not run through a major urban area, it does pass through villages and clusters of houses built near its banks.
-If you trek along the riverside, you will notice that no matter how long you follow the river, you never come across a dam or other artificial barriers.
+If you trek along the riverside, you will notice that no matter how long you follow the river, you never come across any large dams.

-The only structures you will find are the roughly 48 footbridges that span the river along its length.
+The few structures you will find are the roughly 48 submersible chinkabashi bridges that span the river along its length.
 They were traditionally built without railings to help withstand flood waters, adding a bit of a thrill for anyone crossing.